MVKB Logo

 MVKB .com

-My real name is Tim Van Damme but most people know me as maxvoltar.
-Started as a joke, but you know how it goes.
-By day I'm a software designer at Figma, and I live in a tiny country called Belgium.
-Father, husband, all-around friendly creature of habit.
+My real name is Tim Van Damme, but most people know me as maxvoltar.
+It started as a joke, as these things often do, and then it stuck.
+By day I’m a software designer at Figma, living in the small but stubborn country of Belgium.
+I’m a father, a husband, and very much a friendly creature of habit.

 There’s also a small Discord server I run for the community where I try my very best keeping everyone updated about projects and releases.